-The TV is able to decode MPEG2 and DV video as provided by some camcorders.
-If the TV is unable to decode the digital signal supplied by your camcorder, try S-video with analog audio connections instead.
-Other types of digital video, such as PC video provided by some computers, must be decoded by the source device and sent to the TV as analog video, S-video, or HDMI video
+The TV is able to decode MPEG2 video.
+Other types of digital video, such as DV video provided by some camcorders, must be decoded by the source device and sent to the TV as analog video, or S-video.
+If the camcorder uses a compatible digital control system, the IEEE 1394 cable can still provide control for the camcorder while the TV is viewing the analog video or S-Video signals.